MileHacker Logo

 Health Precaution

 Practice good hand hygiene.
 Carry hand sanitizer.
 Avoid close contact with individuals showing symptoms.
-For jet lag, adjust your sleep schedule gradually before departure and stay hydrated.
+For jet lag, adjust your sleep schedule gradually before departure and drink plenty of water.

 Budgeting & Expenses